microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 Then, the monarch can use it's pre-established channels of communication with the other window processes to actually drive the response we're looking for.

+**Alternatively**, we could use an entirely other process to be in charge of the registration of the global keybinding.
+This process would be some sort of long-running service that's started on boot.
+When it detects the global hotkey, it could attmept to instantiate a `Monarch` object.

+  * If it can't make one, then it can simply run a new instance of `wt.exe`, because there's not yet a running Terminal window.
+  * Otherwise, it can communicate to the monarch that the global hotkey was pressed, and the monarch will take care of delegating the activation to the appropriate servant window.

+This would mitigate the need to have at least one copy of WT running already, and the user could press that keybinding at any time to start the terminal.

 #### Rough interface design